colecipp/InstagramFollowChecker/README.md

 A bot that allows automatically checks the accounts that you follow that don't follow you back.

-CHANGE THE USERNAME AND PASSWORD IN THE MAIN METHOD OF THE CODE**

 RUN:
 Run the code normally with "python InstagramFollowChecker.py" in the terminal.